Spotlight on Influencer marketing

 Frequently asked questions about taxes in influencer marketing

-Everything that is received in return for a service is taxable – whether money, products, travel or services.
-As a rule, the market value at the time of the inflow is decisive.
+Everything that is received in return for a servicecan be taxable – whether it is money, products, travel or services.
+The tax basis is assessed at the time of the inflow and can differ depending on the tax in question, ranging from the actual costs of the company to the fair market value of the benefit.

-Companies can tax certain non-cash benefits at a flat rate of 30%.
-This right of choice, which can be exercised once a calendar year for the group of non-employees, binds the companies for all benefits in kind to non-employees that fall within the scope of the flat-rate provision.
+Companies can tax certain benefits in kind at a flat rate of 30%.
+This choice can be exercised once a calendar year for the group of non-employees and binds the company for all benefits in kind to non-employees in the scope of the flat-rate provision.

-The application must therefore be documented and the creator must be informed about this.
+The application must therefore be documented and the creator informed accordingly.
 It should be noted, however, that not all benefits from the company can be taxed at a flat rate.

 Contracts, invoices, proof of value for benefits in kind, payment receipts and documentation of cooperations (e.g. e-mails, screenshots).
-Archive all receipts for at least 10 years.
+All receipts should be kept for at least 10 years.

-Performance and consideration must usually be assessed at the market value.
-VAT may be payable despite the lack of monetary payment.
-The documentation includes: contract with service description, proof of market value (e.g. RRP, offer price) and evidence of the service provided (screenshots, links, postings).
+Service and consideration must usually be assessed at the actual cost.
+VAT may be payable despite the lack of cash payments.
+The documentation should include, for example, a contract with service description, as well as evidence of the service provided (screenshots, links, postings).

-Document all income and expenditure seamlessly, store receipts in a structured way and record tax valuations in a comprehensible way.
+Document all income and expenses seamlessly, store receipts in a structured way and record tax valuations in a comprehensible way.
 In the case of complex issues, seek tax advice at an early stage.

-A residence in Dubai, Cyprus or Malta does not change this, as long as the centre of life, family or economic ties exist in Germany or orders are carried out for German customers.
+An additional residence in Dubai, Cyprus or Malta is irrelevant as long as the centre of life, family or economic ties exist in Germany or services are performed for German customers.

 In addition, when moving to a low-tax country such as Dubai, an extended limited tax liability under the Foreign Tax Act can apply, which lasts up to ten years.

-Yes, as long as the turnover limits (€25,000 in the previous year / €100,000 in the current year) are met.
-In this case, no VAT will be charged, but input tax deduction is excluded.
+Yes, as long as the revenue limits (€25,000 in the previous year / €100,000 in the current year) are met.
+In this case, no VAT will be charged and input VAT cannot be claimed.

-Since 2024, platform operators have been required to report certain income of their users – including influencers and creators – to the Federal Central Tax Office.
+Since 2024, platform operators have been required to report certain remuneration of their users – including influencers and creators – to the Federal Central Tax Office.

-For creators, reported amounts must match their own records to avoid inquiries or audits.
+For creators, reported amounts must match their own records to be able to react in a timely manner in case of inquiries or audits from authorities.